 How to Make Oat Flour

-Once the muffins are cool they can be stored in an airtight container on the counter for up to 3 days.
-Muffins can also be frozen for up to 3 months.
-Enjoy!
+Store the cooled chocolate chip banana oatmeal muffins in an airtight container on the counter for up to 3 days.

 - 1 cup oat flour